AdobeDocs/experience-manager-65.es-ES/help/assets/use-assets-across-connected-assets-instances.md

 Siga estos pasos para solucionar los problemas de los escenarios de error comunes:

 * If you cannot search for remote assets from the [!UICONTROL Content Finder] then ensure that the required roles and permissions are in place.
-* Es posible que un recurso recuperado de la presa remota no se publique en una página web por una o varias razones.
-No existe en el servidor remoto, la falta de los permisos adecuados para recuperarlo o la falla de red pueden ser las razones.
-Asegúrese de que el recurso no se elimina del DAM remoto.
+* An asset fetched from the remote dam may not be published on a web page for one or more reasons.
+It doesn&#39;t exist on remote server, lack of appropriate permissions to fetch it, or network failure can be the reasons.
+Ensure that the asset is not removed from the remote DAM.
 Asegúrese de que se han establecido los permisos adecuados y de que se cumplen los requisitos previos.
 Vuelva a intentar agregar el recurso a la página y vuelva a publicarlo.
-Compruebe la [lista de trabajos asincrónicos](/help/assets/asynchronous-jobs.md) si hay errores en la recuperación de recursos.
+Compruebe la [lista de trabajos asincrónicos](/help/sites-administering/asynchronous-jobs.md) si hay errores en la recuperación de recursos.